greg-raven/grus/_posts/2018-08-09-please-implement-the-biometric-entry-exit-system.md

 Biometric entry/exit system needs to be implemented now!

-In January 2017, President Trump issued and executive order stating: “The Secretary of Homeland Security shall expedite the completion and implementation of a biometric entry-exit tracking system for all travelers to the United States.”
+In January 2017, President Trump issued and executive order stating: "The Secretary of Homeland Security shall expedite the completion and implementation of a biometric entry-exit tracking system for all travelers to the United States."
 22 years after it was mandated, the federal government has not implemented a biometric entry-exit system to track whether foreign nationals leave the country when their visas expire.

 Most of these individuals are living and working in the U.S. and we have no idea where they are.
 It is past time for a biometric entry/exit system to be implemented.